Services or Work Outside the USA

 |Royalties: Patents, Copyrights, etc.||Where property is used|

-VISIT will have to examine each situation on a case-by-case basis to determine if the international person fits ‘contractor’ rules or ‘employee’ rules.
+The International Tax Office will examine each situation individually to determine if the international person falls under the category of contractor or employee.
 If the international person is an employee, the department is advised to contact the Office of the General Counsel to discuss whether Vanderbilt has corporate or employment obligations in the country of employment activity.

 - Source of Income - Personal Service Income